iandragulet/xG_Model_Workflow/README.md

 Part 3 goes into where we can apply xG to gain insights

-note: part 2 and 3 will be avaliable in the not so distant future
+note:  3 will be avaliable in the not so distant future